Poufs vs Ottomans What’s the Difference?

 Want to update your look?
 We even offer a variety of extra covers that you can purchase separately and swap out as often as you’d like.
 With so many colors, fabrics, and textures to choose from, it’s easy to find the perfect pouf for your space.
 So go ahead and put your feet up - we won't tell!

-Both are great options depending on your needs, but we think the pouf is a clear winner.
+All three are great options depending on your needs, but we think the pouf is a clear winner.
 It's versatile, stylish, and built to last - not to mention it comes with our Lifetime Guarantee.
-So if you're looking for a piece that does it all, look no further than CordaRoy's pouf!
+So if you're looking for a piece that does it all, look no further than a CordaRoy's pouf!

 Foam Performance | Polyurethane Foam Association